-Get a Thicker Lawn:
+How to Get a Thicker Lawn:

-Keep a Thicker Lawn:
+How to Keep a Thicker Lawn:

-Three Steps to Get a Thicker Lawn
+Four Steps To Get A Thicker Lawn

 Lawn grasses need food, just like other plants, but nutrients in soil often leach away with rainfall and irrigation.
 Regular fertilization throughout the growing season helps provide the nutrients your grass needs for thicker, healthier growth.

-When overseeding your lawn, a starter fertilizer such as Pennington UltraGreen Starter Fertilizer 12-22-8 helps promote vigorous root growth for fast establishment of new grasses.
+When overseeding your lawn, a starter fertilizer such as Pennington UltraGreen Starter Fertilizer 12-22-8 helps promote vigorous root growth for the fast establishment of new grasses.
 For established lawns, Pennington UltraGreen Lawn Fertilizer 34-0-4 provides the nitrogen your lawn needs for thick, green grass.

 Half the nitrogen in these special formulations releases slowly to keep feeding your thickening lawn for up to three months.
 The other half is stabilized to limit leaching.
 This means less fertilizer is lost to the environment and your thick lawn gets more of the nutrients in the fertilizer you apply.